 If taker fails to deposit the fundraised token in time, the issuance becomes delinquent;

 If there is no engagement in time, the issuance completes with no engagement.

 Below are the possible states of a PIPE contract:

 Initiated: The PIPE issuance is created;

-Unfunded: The seller fails to deposit the issued token in time;
+Unfunded: The maker fails to deposit the issued token in time;

-Complete not Engaged: No buyer engages in time;
+Complete not Engaged: No taker engages in time;

-Delinquent: The buyer fails to deposit fundraised token in time.
+Delinquent: The taker fails to deposit fundraised token in time.